 Hosting meetings and events is allowed subject to some restrictions.
 For information on how to host a safe meeting, click on the examples below that show how venues in Amsterdam are doing everything they can to make you feel safe and welcome:

 Find the right venue for your meeting, conference or convention by using our Venue Finder.

 Hotels (accommodation and meeting facilities)

 Hotels in Amsterdam are welcoming guests.
 They follow government measures and guidelines and are committed to offering a safe and comfortable stay.
-However, hotel restaurants are closed and room service is not available.
 Check hotel websites for availability and any specific procedures.

 Check out the overview of our partnered hotels or see below how these hotels are ready to welcome guests: